kantu-lang/kantu/README.md

-# Pamlihu
+# Kantu

 A simple programming language that supports dependent types.

 ## Pronunciation

-In practice, "pom-LEE-hoo" is good enough.
+In practice, "CON-too" (rhymes with "gone too") is good enough.
-In this case, the syllables would rhyme with "mom", "glee", and "who", respectively.
-The second syllable is emphasized (which is why "LEE" is written in all capital letters).

 Officially, any valid [Lojbanic pronunciation](https://lojban.org/publications/cll/cll_v1.1_xhtml-section-chunks/section-basic-phonetics.html) is correct.
-For example, /pamˈlihu/ (IPA).
+For example, /ˈkantu/ (IPA).

-The name is derived from the Lojbanic word _pamli'u_, which roughly means "to go on a date".
+The name is derived from the Lojbanic word _kantu_, which roughly means "quantum" or "elementary particle".

 ## Guides